 The spiked ball slammed into the elf’s right side, rolling up into her armpit.
 There was a sickening crunch as Kara was suddenly shunted sideways under the cruel strike, her lungs crushed free of air, leaving her in pain to which she could give no voice.
 The alchemist fell to her knees and the stone floor swept slick with elvish blood.

 “Kill!” the bugbear chanted, over and over.
 “Kill!”
-The flail whirred overhead, flicking Kara’s blood on the walls, on the floor, on Abby, into the sizzling elemental: red rain ritual of war’s thirsty aspergillum.
+The flail whirred, flicking Kara’s blood on the walls, on the floor, on Abby, into the sizzling elemental.

 Gloriana dared not risk a shot into the melee.
-She might strike her friends.
 For the moment she locked her concern away, stepped to the right to open a clear line, and leveled the crossbow at Orik.
 Steel rattled and sent the bolt speeding across the room where it sank into the man’s shoulder.
 Orik gasped and stumbled forward blindly.

 The fire elemental seemed of little assistance in the fight, but Abby closed on the bugbear and cut him with her silver dagger, drawing his attention.
 He stepped back and brought the flail around and punched the heavy head into Abby’s chest, knocking the warrior back.
 Abby felt all the wind flee her lungs and her eyes went wide in pain.

-Once more Rahab summoned acid in a shooting dart6 that struck the bugbear full in the neck, burning away more fur and leaving a bubbling scar.
+Once more Rahab summoned acid in a dart6 that struck the bugbear full in the neck, burning away more fur and leaving a bubbling scar.
 The monster howled in pain and suddenly there was space, exactly the kind of momentary weakness Abby had learned to exploit so masterfully.
 The warrior pushed forward in a double thrust, sword and dagger sinking deep, pushing past armor plates, piercing deadly.
-Abby’s body slammed up against the monster, burying dagger and sword to the hilt, and the bugbear’s matted stink washed over her like something tangible.
-The power of her thrust pushed the bugbear back two steps before his legs failed and his massive weight crumpled in death, twitching as though still intent on slaying all the world’s elves.
+The warrior’s body slammed up against the monster, burying dagger and sword to the hilt, and the bugbear’s matted stink washed over her like something tangible.
+The power of her attack pushed the bugbear back two steps before his legs failed and his massive weight crumpled, twitching as though still intent on slaying all the world’s elves.
 The bloody flail clattered to the stone floor.

 Gloriana launched a third bolt into Orik’s arm, and then perhaps the haunts had seen enough: five ghostly hands appeared, hauled the crossbow from Gloriana’s grasp, and flung it across the stone floor out of reach.
 By coincidence Orik’s sight returned as Rahab’s spell faded.
 The man slumped to one knee, bleeding, and held up his good arm in supplication.